TeamEpochGithub/iv-q1-detect-sleep-states/src/score/readme.md

-# This directory contains files related to scoring and loss functions
+# This directory contains files related to scoring functions